mculig/TemtemTracker/Readme.md

 ## Requirements

-If your tracker isn't working at all, it may be due to you lacking the required software packages.
+#### Window visibility

+For the application to work you must not obstruct any of the interface elements used for detection.
+These are the Temtem names, minimap and buttons in the bottom row of the game interface that appears during battles.

+#### Supported aspect ratios:

+16:9
+16:10
+4:3
+43:18 (One of 3 aspect ratios marketed as 21:9)
+16:3 (still vulnerable to a detection error in omninesia)

+#### Minimum supported resolution:

+The tracker requires a minimum resolution of 720p or equivalent level of detail to be able to detect Temtem reliably.

+#### Required software packages:
-**TemtemTracker V3 requires .NET 4.5.2  and Visual C++ Redistributable 2017 in order to work.**
+TemtemTracker V3 requires .NET 4.5.2  and Visual C++ Redistributable 2017 in order to work.

 Windows 10 users most likely already have .NET, as it is part of the Windows 10 Creators Update.